 More recently, he starred in the TV show Ambitions (2019) and plays a coach in upcoming movie The Christmas Project Reunion (2020), a sequel to Netflix’s The Christmas Project (2016).

-There’s something supremely awesome watching Bosworth go from villain on the football field to criminal-hunting-good-guy on the big screen.
+There’s something supremely awesome watching Bosworth go from football field villain to criminal-hunting-good-guy on the big screen.
 However, Bosworth faced off against ‘The Boz’ in ESPN’s 30 for 30 on him in 2014, titled Brian and The Boz.

 Bosworth’s football story is that of a fallen star, but he’s been able to resurrect his name since his tumultuous time at Oklahoma.
 Here’s to hoping he stars in the next Fast and Furious or the next version of The Terminator.